-Support services are provided to individuals in eligible families on a need demonstrated basis at the lowest cost identified up to a predetermined maximum.
+Support services are provided to eligible individuals in families on a need demonstrated basis at the lowest cost identified up to a predetermined maximum.
 These services are intended to assist individuals and families to become or remain self-sufficient.
-They will be provided in pre-employment and post-employment situations for employed participants.
+Supportive services are also available to Caretakers for assistance with the children in their care.
+They will also be provided in pre-employment and post-employment situations for employed participants.